 That said, most lenders have maximum amounts that can be interest only.
 And this is usually tied to the loan-to-value ratio of your mortgage, or LTV.

-So, although the particulars of a part and part mortgage tend to be flexible and negotiable, you will need to pay back a decent chunk of your mortgage on a repayment basis.
+So, although the particulars of a part repayment, part interest mortgage tend to be flexible and negotiable, you'll need to pay back a decent chunk of your mortgage on a repayment basis.

 Paying back the interest only part